 TBL: Small eyes.
 Excessively bulging eyes.
 Weak chin.
 Longer necks in adults.
 Too foreign body type.
 Oversized cat.
 Tail length past hock.
 Long “Persian” like coat.
 Tufts on ears.

-DISQUALIFICATION (DQ): Crossed eyes.
-Any sign of the "Dominant Blue Eye" mutation.
-Short "Munchkin" like legs.
-No kink in the tail.
-Any signs of the tail having been docked.
+DISQUALIFICATION (DQ): Any sign of the "Dominant Blue Eye" mutation (e.g. Ojos Azules, Russian Altai/Topaz).
+Short Munchkin-like legs.
+Docked tail.
 No tail.
 Undernourished or frail.
-Any sign of aggression.